Continuing Professional Development

 CPD Reporting Requirement

-Members are required to report annually regardless of whether or not they have completed CPD hours.
-Members who have not completed any CPD hours in a given year must file a NIL report.
+Members are required to report a minimum of 20 CPD hours per year, at least 10 of which must be verifiable (effective for the 2014 reporting year.)
 Members can report their activities on an ongoing basis throughout the year using the online CPD reporting system.
 The CPD reporting deadline for each reporting year is January 31 of the following year.

 Members need to accumulate 120 hours of CPD activities on a three-year rolling total basis.
 Of the 120 hours, a minimum of 60 hours must be verifiable.
 We refer to this as the 120/60 requirement.
 We recommend that members complete 20 verifiable and 20 non-verifiable hours per year.
 See comparative examples of compliant and non-compliant CPD totals.